 - The da Vinci contained warnings insufficient to alert patients and physicians as to the risk of injuries and serious complications associated with the da Vinci, subjecting patients to risks which exceeded the benefits of using the da Vinci

 - The da Vinci contained misleading warnings emphasizing the efficacy of the da Vinci while downplaying the grave risks associated with it

 - The da Vinci did not disclose that it was inadequately tested

 - The failure to tell patients and doctors of the volumes of post-marketing data regarding the risk, severity, scope and/or duration of the dangers posed by the da Vinci vent the aforementioned risk of injuries to individuals who underwent da Vinci Robotic Hysterectomy

 These product liability cases have now been resolved.
 But there are still medical malpractice cases out there involving the da Vinci robot.

 In 2005, an article titled “Robotic-Assisted Laparoscopic Prostatectomy: What Is The Learn *9 Curve?” was published.
 The author concluded that their robotic-surgery results were not comparable in terms of quality to routine open-surgery results until 150 robotic procedures had been performed.
 That is a steep learning curve.
 The authors go as far as to say that most surgeons “may never overcome the learning curve” for some procedures.

-To put his in context, the median number of prostatectomies a urologist performs annually is seven.
+To put this in context, the median number of prostatectomies that a urologist performs annually is seven.
 How does that surgeon get to 150?
 The take-home message is that many doctors are performing surgeries with da Vinci because the hospitals are pushing them to use this expensive product when it is compromising patient safety.